Emergency bleeding control: External wound management

 The type of wound (incision, laceration, puncture, etc.) has a major effect on the way a wound is managed, as does the area of the body affected and presence of any foreign objects in the wound.
+A serious wound or any complication may require a call to emergency medical services.
+Any wound requires being disinfected after it stops bleeding.
+The eyes and other delicate tissue require special products for disinfection.

-Key principles of wound management are:
+Main methods of wound management are: